Mariusz Pudzianowski: Education

 On 27 May 2008 Pudzianowski graduated with a master's degree in international relations.
 His thesis was: "Organizational culture in sports marketing in the world".

 Business

 In an interview in 2009 Mariusz said that he treats the sport as a hobby.
 He is not doing it for money, as the money is relatively low in Strongman and MMA (he said that the winner of World's Strongest Man can get US$60,000, and the winner of Grand Prix in the US can get anywhere from US$100,000 to $150,000).
-He owns a very successful company (a school for bodyguards) as well as real estate.
+He owns a school for bodyguards as well as real estate.
 Those are his main sources of money.
 Pudzianowski also owns a truck cargo company named Pudzianowski Transport.

 Musical career

 Pudzianowski often appears as a guest singer in the musical group Pudzian Band, formed by his brother Krystian.
-Their first single "Zdobyć świat", was released in 2006.
+Their first single Zdobyć świat (To conquer the world), was released in 2006.
 In 2009, the group released an album, Dawaj na ring (Go, hit the ring).